lendres/Maui-Control-Library/README.md

-# Maui Dynamic Menus
+# Maui Controls
-Libraries and a demonstration for programmatically controlling menus.
+A library of controls for .Net Maui.

+## Hyperlink Controls
+A hyperlink span and label.

 ## Maui Dynamic Menu Handling
-A library for programmatically controlling menus.
+Services programmatically controlling menus.